doctrine/DoctrineORMModule/README.md

 ## Installation

 Installation of this module uses composer.
 For composer documentation, please refer to [getcomposer.org](http://getcomposer.org/).
-To achieve the task, it currently uses ocramius/OcraComposer to integrate your application with composer.
+To achieve the task, it currently uses `OcraComposer` to integrate your application with composer.
 This may change in future.

 #### Installation steps